ajocasio/ajocasio/README.md

 - 👀 I’m interested in a career as a Software Developer/ Software Engineer
 - 🌱 I’m currently learning Xamarin
 - 💞️ I’m looking for an entry level job as a Software Developer or Software Engineer
-- 📫 Reach me at: xelsio@hotmail.com
+- 📫 Reach me at: TBA

 <!---
 ajocasio/ajocasio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.